geoaxis/local-elastic-stack/README.md

 kubectl apply -f all-in-one.yaml
 ```

+- We used a certificate in the step where we created nginx-tls-secret.
+To use the certificate just add it to your browser ( on windows it can be done by right clicking the crt file)
 - Browse to http://kubernetes.docker.internal/kibana and use elastic/elastic to login.
 You can also port forward kibana as following

 ```